-The term 'Australian Dollar' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Australian Dollar' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Australian Dollar is the official national currency for the country of Australia.
 It is also considered to be one of the eight main trading and exchange currencies of the world, alongside the U.S. dollar, Eurozone euro, British pound sterling, Japanese Yen, Swiss franc, New Zealand Dollar, and Canadian Dollar.
 The most popular currency pair for the Australian dollars is the AUD/GBP Australian dollars to Great British pounds.

 AUD is the official currency code for Australian dollars in the world of foreign exchange and Forex markets.
 The symbol of the Australian Dollar is $.
 Where currency cross pair and exchange rates are concerned, the most popular AUD pairs are as follows: AUD/GBP, AUD/EUR, AUD/USD, AUD/INR(Indian Rupee), AUD/NZD (New Zealand Dollar), AUD/THB (Thailand Baht), AUD/MYR (Malaysian Riggit), AUD/SGD (Singapore Dollar), and AUD/JPY (Japanese Yen).

 The Australian Dollar is overseen and regulated tightly by the national central bank of Australia, called the Reserve Bank of Australia.
 It is the fifth most heavily traded currency on earth.
 Its nicknames are the buck, the Aussie, and dough.
 Because of the significant raw materials which the nation of Australia mines and exports, the Australian Dollars are called a leading commodity currency.
 This is why the AUD value is constantly impacted by the Asian import markets of such heavyweights as especially China.